The Office of Student Success

 - power lockers for recharging laptops securely (North Sydney campus only).

-The ACU Library supports learning and research needs by providing:
+The Library on each campus supports learning and research by providing:

 Each campus of the University has a Student Association, as well as the Post Graduate Association.
 Student Associations seek to promote a vibrant campus atmosphere by organising activities and events (social, sporting, cultural and spiritual).
 They also support the development and continuation of Clubs and Societies.
 In addition to this, the Student Associations represent all students on various campus and university boards and committees.